 Call me a product of a liberal arts education, but I firmly believe one’s worldview should be informed by as many sources and experiences as possible.
 Reading the latest book by an expert in your field is great.
 Consuming as many blog posts and news articles as you can about your industry is helpful.
 Attending conferences and sitting in on presentations to advance your career is advisable.
 But it’s also important to look outside the usual orbit to help form your perspectives.
-There’s a great big world out there, and if you’re not taking advantage of it to the fullest you are
+There’s a great big world out there, and if you’re not taking advantage of it

 It’s with great anticipation that I await the yearly arrival of the Google Zeitgeist.
 Not just because I get to say it a lot, but also because it’s a fantastic yearly treat to look into the state of search from the past year.